WirlyWirly/BadaBoomBooks/README.md

-1) Call the script and pass it the audiobook folders you would like to process, including any optional arguments... python BadaBoomBooks.py "C:\Path\To\Audiobook_folder1" "C:\Path\To\Audiobook_folder2" ... python BadaBoomBooks.py -c -s goodreads -i "C:\Path\To\Audiobook_folder1" "C:\Path\To\Audiobook_folder2" ...
+1) Call the script and pass it the audiobook folders you would like to process, including any optional arguments... python BadaBoomBooks.py "C:\Path\To\Audiobook_folder1" "C:\Path\To\Audiobook_folder2" ... python BadaBoomBooks.py -c -i -o "C:\Path\To\Audiobook_folder1" "C:\Path\To\Audiobook_folder2" ...

-2) Your browser will open and perform a web search for the current book, simply open the Audible\Goodreads page and copy the url to your clipboard.
+2) Your browser will open and perform a web search for the current book, simply open the Audible page and copy the url to your clipboard.

 3) After building the queue, the process will start and folders will be organized accordingly.
 Cheers!
 ```